Wang-Lin-boop/GeminiMol/README.md

 ## Installation

-_GeminiMol is a python-based AI model.
+_GeminiMol is a pytorch-based AI model.
 To set up the GeminiMol model, we recommend using conda for Python environment configuration._

 > Installing MiniConda
 ```